joelharkes/checkbox-beautifier/README.md

 4. either: run `gulp` command to build, or run `gulp watch` ones to build on change.

 I'll do my best to maintain this repo properly.

+Sincerely,
+Joel Harkes

+note: compiled css is currently checked in to make the demo's work.